-Onyedika Chuke is an artist and archivist born in Onitsha, Nigeria.
+Onyedika Chuke is an artist and archivist born in Onitsha, Nigeria, and is a Foster Pride graduate.
 His largest body of work titled The Forever Museum Archive (2011-present), is a disquieting collection of objects, text and images in which Chuke analyze social, cultural and political structures.
 His archive have been supported by venues such as Queens Museum, The Sculpture Center and The American Academy in Rome.

 He is a graduate of The Cooper Union for the Advancement of Science and Art (2011).

 Benjamin is a Long Island-native and student at Touro Law School, specializing in intellectual property law.
 Prior to pursuing a law degree, Ben was the drummer and producer for a signed rock band based in Los Angeles.
 He was responsible for the group’s branding and viral marketing strategy, and gained over 100,000 followers across social media platforms, and millions of streams and views.